cmyk/seedetcher/docs/dev/gui.md

     H --> A
 ```

+Manual entry UX: if the seed is invalid or mismatched, the confirm screen leaves you on the same seed input with your entered words prefilled for correction (no restart).

 Notes:
 - `Run` enters the Screen state machine at `MainMenuScreen`.
 - Colors: `singleTheme` on menu; `descriptorTheme` for backup flow and warnings.